Spend 30 Minutes to Protect Yourself From Fraud

-You probably don't want to spend your 4th of July weekend doing hours of work on your financial plan.
+You probably don't want to spend your 4th of July weekend doing hours of work to secure your key accounts.

 You don't have to.